tjburch/puzzles/puzzler538_2019_Mar22/README.md

 - If there's not a force out available but someone on base, for now we should just assume that they only get the out at first since that's *by far* the most likely scenario.
 Could do a study at rate at which this happens but that's a lot for a puzzle.
 - Also assume no advancement for other runners in a double play

-Also created new scenario for 3 strikes in advancing the state.
+Also I created new scenario for 3 strikes rolled in a row in advancing the state called "strike out" to be asserted to the game but this effectively just works like a foul out - increases number of outs without advancing any runners, doesn't change any sort of conditions from the problem.